phoenixframework/phoenix/B_adding_pages.md

 ###A New Route

-For this page, we're going to re-use the `HelloController` we just created and just add a new `show` action.
+For this exercise, we're going to re-use the `HelloController` we just created and just add a new `show` action.
 We'll add a line just below our last route, like this.

 ```elixir
 scope "/", HelloPhoenix do